Updated: Sep 15, 2022

 PROPAGATING BY LAYERING

-Take a long thyme stem and carefully secure it along the soil with wire or a U-shaped stake, leaving 4 inches of the tip free.
+Take a long growing thyme stem and carefully secure it along the soil with wire or a U-shaped stake, leaving 4 inches of the tip free.
 Make sure the pinned portion is directly touching the soil.
 Roots will start to form along the stem within about a month.
-Then, cut away the newly rooted plant from the main plant, and transfer elsewhere in your garden or to a large pot.
+Then, cut away the recently rooted new plants from the main plant, and transfer elsewhere in your home garden or to a large container.

 Caring for Thyme